EliSacch/platinum/README.md

 - The icons were taken from [Font Awesome](https://fontawesome.com/)

+- The "Scissor icons" was created by [Freepik - Flaticon](https://www.flaticon.com/free-icons/scissor)

 - The following fonts, used for the project, are from [Google Fonts](https://fonts.google.com/):
   - Anton
   - Raleway